yukizo3tm/sql-docs/docs/sql-server/azure-arc/prerequisites.md

 ### Service account permissions

-The SQL Server service account must be a member of the sysadmin fixed server role on each SQL Server instance.
+The SQL Server service account must be a member of the `sysadmin` fixed server role on each SQL Server instance.
+By default, the SQL Server service account is a member of the `sysadmin` fixed server role.

+For more information about this requirement, review [SQL Server service account](configure-least-privilege.md#sql-server-service-account).

 ### Set proxy exclusions